saleyn/egit/README.md

 [![build](https://github.com/saleyn/egit/actions/workflows/erlang.yml/badge.svg)](https://github.com/saleyn/egit/actions/workflows/erlang.yml)

 This project is an Erlang NIF wrapper to `libgit2` library.
+It allows to execute commands to access and manage a `git` repository without depending on the external `git` tool.

 The project is currently in the alpha stage and more functionality is being added.